US: Man in Missouri executed despite conviction doubts – DW – 09/25/2024

 Marcellus Williams, 55, was sentenced to death for the 1998 killing of Felicia Gayle, a former newspaper reporter.

+He was pronounced dead at 6.10 pm local time Tuesday after he was administered a lethal injection, according to the Missouri Department of Corrections.

-However, his attorneys raised questions over jury selection at his trial and the handling of evidence in the case.
+Williams’ execution went through even though his attorneys had raised questions over jury selection at his trial and the handling of evidence in the case.

+Even the prosecution that secured his murder conviction 21 years ago expressed doubts over the integrity of the case.

+Prosecuting attorney Wesley Bell, whose office handled the original prosecution, had sought to block the execution over questions about the original trial.

 More to follow…